A vibrant microscopic illustration showing various microbes and a large purple cell, surrounded by tiny bubbles.

 What started with Penicillin led scientists to the discovery of hundreds of new antibiotics.

-Today, we have a vast range of antibiotics like sulphonamides, cephalosporin, tetracycline, etc., which cure all sorts of major infections.
+Today, we have a vast range of antibiotics, including sulfonamides, cephalosporins, and tetracyclines, which effectively cure a wide variety of major infections.

-But with time and overuse of antibiotics, even for minor infections, pathogens developed drug resistance and became immune to stronger and stronger antibiotics.
+However, with time and the overuse of antibiotics, even for minor infections, pathogens developed drug resistance and became immune to increasingly stronger antibiotics.

-In catastrophic conditions, say antibiotic actions, chatty bacteria come together and release chemicals that help them to communicate with each other.
+In catastrophic conditions, such as antibiotic action, chatty bacteria come together and release chemicals that help them communicate with each other.

 In response to these chemicals, they form a tough intermediate structure that enables them to withstand unfavourable environmental conditions.

-This bacterial layer, known as biofilms, is responsible for the destruction of water reservoirs as well as posing a threat to life in patients.
+This bacterial layer, known as biofilm, is responsible for the destruction of water reservoirs and poses a threat to human life.

-Recently, scientists have developed techniques to use quorum sensing as well as biofilms for various applications such as cancer detection, biocontrol, prevention of bio-fouling diagnostics, and therapeutics.
+Recently, scientists have developed techniques to utilize quorum sensing and biofilms for various applications, including cancer detection, biocontrol, prevention of biofouling, diagnostics, and therapeutics.

 Microbes from the soil nourish plants by building a healthy ecosystem around their roots.

-Through various biochemical activities, they fix atmospheric nitrogen in the soil, which is crucial for plant development.
+Through various biochemical processes, they fix atmospheric nitrogen in the soil, which is essential for plant growth and development.

 Furthermore, certain bacteria and fungi establish a symbiotic association with plant roots, in which they colonise the roots.

-This helps plants to absorb more nutrients from the soil and provides microbes with shelter and waste products as their food.
+This helps plants absorb more nutrients from the soil and provides microbes with shelter and waste products as their food source.

 These crop-specific products not only help with higher yield but also provide crops with immunity from notorious pests.